 Tuition is expensive.
-In fact, according to College Board’s 2017 report on Trends in College Pricing 1 out of every 10 college students drops out because they couldn’t afford their degree without putting themselves into debt.
+In fact, according to a College Board report on Trends in College Pricing 1 out of every 10 college students drops out because they couldn’t afford their degree without putting themselves into debt.
 Fortunately, student loans might bridge the gap between what you earn at work or have in your savings and what your tuition costs.

 Most college students with DACA status, like international students, can’t get federal student aid – meaning private student loans are a logical option.

-The U.S Department of Education says that illegal immigrants are not eligible for federal student loans which includes those who have DACA status and work permits.
-In order to finance their college tuition, many DACA students will need private lenders or scholarships from colleges and universities they’re attending.
+The U.S Department of Education says that illegal immigrants are not eligible for federal student loans, and this includes those who have DACA status and work permits.
+In order to finance their college tuition, many DACA students will need a private student loan or scholarships from colleges and universities they’re attending.

 Schools can be expensive, so students might need a private loan to cover the cost.
-They’ll often need to provide a co-signer who has good credit and is either a U.S. citizen or permanent resident in order to qualify for this type of financing.
+They’ll often need an eligible cosigner who has good credit and is either a U.S. citizen or permanent resident in order to qualify for this type of financing.

-When it comes to loans for college, DACA students are often at a disadvantage because they may not have any credit history or have a poor credit score.
-However, this is not the case for all loans as some student loan companies have stepped up and offered to offer student loan options without cosigners.
+When it comes to loans for college, DACA students are often at a disadvantage because they may not have any credit history or meet the minimum credit score required by private lenders.
+However, this is not the case for all loans as some student loan companies have stepped up to offer student loans without cosigners.

-DACA students may be able to get a loan or receive financial aid through their college’s financial aid office.
-Getting a loan is not the only way DACA students may be able to pay for their education.
-Some options include grants, scholarships, and paid internships.
+DACA students may be able to get a loan or receive financial aid through their school’s financial aid office.
+Getting private loans is not the only way DACA students may be able to pay for their education.
+Some other options include grants, scholarships, and paid internships.

 You may be able to borrow up to the full cost of your education, minus any other financial aid you are receiving in the form of grants and scholarships.

-When it comes to student loan payments, all lenders are different and have different repayment terms.
+When it comes to student loan repayment, all lenders are different and have different repayment terms.
 After graduation there is usually a 6 month grace period where your payment is either nothing or is lower than the full monthly repayment amount, e.g. interest only repayment discounts.
 You should note that lower monthly payments often mean longer loan terms and repaying more in total.